GFWC-Charlotte Mission

 Guest Night

 February 13, 2026 was Guest Night.
 It was a fun-filled evening of a walk back to the 1960s/1970s!
 Music was provided by the Don Sovey Rat Pack Band as we took in the era of peace, love and brotherhood.
+Members and our guests had a great time dancing to music from different eras.
+Costumes brought back memories of those years.
+The costume winners were our temporary lower children.
+Everyone had so much fun.

 Costume winners Organizers